Healthy Food to promote Aging with Nutrition

 Furthermore, one can treat established aging-associated conditions through clinical trials effectively by using disease-specific nutrition interventions.

-It is important to start early and monitor often
+Start early and monitor often

 Watch out for inclusion criteria when researching nutrition studies

-When searching for information on-line, turn to trusted sources.
+When searching for information online, turn to trusted sources.

 Inclusion and exclusion criteria are used to determine which participants will be included in a research project.
 The purpose of including or excluding individuals from a study can vary depending upon the type of study being conducted.